 Delegates also attend all of the plays in the ASC 2015 Fall Season – Antony & Cleopatra, The Winter’s Tale, A Midsummer Night’s Dream, and Henry VI, Part I – and, for the past several conferences, bonus plays written by Shakespearean colleagues and performed by actors in the Mary Baldwin College MFA in Shakespeare in Performance program.
 The spirit of fun that imbues the conference manifests itself in the annual Truancy Award, for the sensible conferee who – visiting the Shenandoah Valley at the height of Fall – has the good sense to miss the most sessions.

-The 2015 gathering will honor Barbara Mowat and will include keynote addresses from Ayanna Thompson, Tim Carroll, and Gina Bloom.
+The 2015 gathering will honor Barbara Mowat and will include keynote addresses from Ayanna Thompson, Tim Carroll, Gina Bloom, and Paul Prescott.

 Ayanna Thompson joined George Washington University in 2013 as Professor of English.
 Previously she worked at Arizona State University as Associate Dean of Faculty and Professor of English.
 Professor Thompson specializes in Renaissance drama and focuses on issues of race in/as performance.
 She is the author of Passing Strange: Shakespeare, Race, and Contemporary America (Oxford University Press, 2011) and Performing Race and Torture on the Early Modern Stage (Routledge, 2008), and she is the editor of Weyward Macbeth: Intersections of Race and Performance (Palgrave Macmillan, 2010) and Colorblind Shakespeare: New Perspectives on Race and Performance (Routledge, 2006).
 Professor Thompson’s essays have been published in numerous influential journals, and her research has influenced both scholars and theatre/film practitioners.
 Because of her stature in Shakespeare studies, she was elected Trustee of the Shakespeare Association of America.